hassan-obeid/tr_b_causal_2020/references/retrospectives/ho_retro.md

     3. Didn't get to finish my task list, specifically the refactoring I was planning on doing.

     4. I'll start working on putting together a presentation that follows the flow of our story.
 I'll be presenting this to Joan's group in two weeks.

+7. Week of April 12, 2020
+    1. Started reading about work done on the limits of the deconfounder algorithm.
+I have three papers to read on "the challenges of multiple causes", and will digest what applies to travel demand modeling when I read them.

+    2. Finishing up the presentation that has a clear story and key takeaways.
+Started working on refactoring.

+    3. Nothing specific.

+    4. Will investigate setups where the deconfounder can work.
+It must work under some strict conditions and simulation scenarios, and I want to figure out what those are.